Kepas-Beleglorn/EDXD/README.md

 ./ed-eXploration-dashboard --journals "/path/to/your/EDJournals/Saved Games/Frontier Developments/Elite Dangerous"
 `

-**If you're on NixOS:**
-Execute "nix develop" from the root directory of the cloned repository.
-This loads the required dependencies into the environment of the shell you just entered.
-In this shell you can execute the binary as usual, bit with a "./" infront of it
-`./ed-eXploration-dashboard --journals "/path/to/your/EDJournals/Saved Games/Frontier Developments/Elite Dangerous"`

 On first run you should start the "Journal Historian" to process all of your available journal files.

 ---